Vejprty: Sights

 The most important monument is the Church of All Saints.
 The original church was built in 1660.
-In 1777–1785, it was rebuilt in Rococo style.
+In 1777–1785, it was rebuilt in the Rococo style.
 The church tower was rebuilt after a fire caused by lightning in 1827, and in 1912 it was raised to a height of 53 m.

 A valuable building is the Chapel of Saint Martin.
 It dates from the 16th century, when it replaced an old wooden church.